ScalettaScripts/ss-anchor/README.md

 ## Feedback

 I’m eager to hear your thoughts!
 If you encounter any issues or have suggestions for improvements, please feel free to mention it on Discord!

+## TODO

+- [ ] Add support for additional languages.
+- [ ] Implement a visual indicator for when the boat is anchored.
+(Prop?)
+- [ ] Improve error handling and user feedback.
+- [ ] Add animations for anchoring and unanchoring.
+- [ ] Add sound effects for anchoring/unanchoring.